snganyone/Launching-INST-Keys/README.md

 # Launching-INST-Keys

-This is a repository for University of Marylands
+This is a repository for University of Maryland's Ischool Key Inventory System

 * Team members:
   * Shishiri Nganyone